 Acting with urgency.
 Climate change is impacting people today.
 The sooner we start reducing greenhouse gas emissions, the sooner we can experience better air quality and reduce longer-term impacts such as increasing heat.
 To move quickly, Washoe County is prioritizing mitigation (emissions reduction) actions that have the largest GHG reduction potential and actions that already have community support, momentum, and funding.
 Further, we favor actions that also support adaptation (ability to continue operating in a changing climate) and / or resilience (ability to respond to crisis).
-For more, see the CAP Introduction.

-E. Toward Net Zero: 4 Strategies and 77 Actions
+E. Toward Net Zero: 4 Strategies and 44 Actions for 2025-2030